Undocumented, Uninsured And Worried About ID Requirements? You Can Still Get Free COVID-19 Tests.

 Called the Community Testing in High-priority and Marginalized Populations (CHAMP) Initiative, it targets areas that currently have limited testing sites and aims to make testing available to 2.2 million Black, Latinx and American Indian people within the state.

-And the state wants people to know that if an uninsured person can’t provide an ID, that’s okay.
+And the state wants people to know that if an uninsured person can’t provide an ID, that’s OK.

 “People are not required to have any form of state or federal ID at the CHAMP testing sites,” said Dr. Shannon Dowler, the chief medical officer with North Carolina Medicaid.